 - Suppress visitors who have already signed up for emails (don’t annoy current subscribers with unnecessary pop-ups while they’re browsing).

-- Trigger the lightbox as they’re exiting the site or entering upon particular pages.
+- Trigger the modal when and where it makes sense at each customer's point of interaction, in-line with their journey, as they’re exiting the site, or upon entering particular pages.

-- Be sure to follow up with a holiday-specific welcome series.
+- Be sure to follow up with a holiday-specific welcome series, as well as content or recommendations related to their browse behavior if applicable.

 Results: 5x increase in email signups during the holidays.